Top things to do in Porto with children

 Since our first visit, we have been back several times as we love the city.

 So read on to find out what to do around Porto for families.
 And if you need more ideas you can also check my post on what to do and see in Porto Portugal.

 Things to do with kids in Porto city

 Explore at Sealife Porto

 In the Sealife Porto you can dive into the underwater world and see the ocean’s features and creatures up close.
 This aquarium with 700.000 litters of water features underwater tunnel, rocky pools and outdoor playground with picnic area.

 For this kids it is a fantastic way to learn and interact with some of the ocean’s most fascinating inhabitants.

 You can see sharks, turtles, octopus, penguins and a varied range of sea animals.

-One of the highlights of our visit though was the behind the scene tour where we learnt about their water system, how they keep the animals safe and we got to feed Marisa, the large sea turtle.
+One of the highlights of our visit though was a behind the scene tour where we learned about their water system, how they keep the animals safe and we got to feed Marisa, the large sea turtle.
 The behind the scene tour has to be booked in advance and is not included in the normal ticket price.